lxmirmsh1811/sellitAdmin/README.md

-# SellIT Mobileapp
+# SellIT_Dashboard MobileApp
  This mobile application is an individual project for a course (Global Software Development) I took during my Master's program.
 The aplication was built on the Flutter framework powered by Dart and the backend api was written in NodeJs.
-State Management - BLoC Pattern
+The application provides a dashboard functionality for the Admin to approve or reject products before they are posted for users to buy.

 ## Excutive Summary of the Application
 [Document](https://docs.google.com/document/d/11pKeHCEFNEo_TIwEz3EjIrHNZ2mUv9N7jiiGhmZo47s/edit?usp=sharing) </br>